bluszcz/awesome-dependency-check/README.md

 ## Tools / services to check status of dependencies

-* [Snyk](https://snyk.io/) - NodeJS, Python, Java, PHP and several other languages.
+* [Snyk](https://snyk.io/) - NodeJS, Python, Java, PHP and several other languages, but also Docker images.
 Commercial with on premise option.
 * [Node Security](https://nodesecurity.io/) - NodeJS.
 * [RetireJS](https://github.com/RetireJS/retire.js) - Client Javascript and NodeJS.
 * [White Source Software](https://www.whitesourcesoftware.com/) - NodeJS, Python, Java, PHP and several other languages.
 Commercial with an enterprise.